 Like a lot of women my age, my life is changing whether I want it to or not.
 A few years ago, my life revolved around car pools and after-school activities.
 With 3 kids, the house was full of noise, often messy and occasionally chaotic.
 Now I come home to a quiet house with no messes and I’ve got time to myself to wonder what’s next for me.
 I’ve made it to middle age and it’s time to figure out just where I want to be for the next phase of my life.

-That’s who I expected to see when I walked into the surprisingly large and surprisingly full classroom last January – maybe 30 or so middle-aged women like myself wanting to talk about what’s next for them.
-Instead I found maybe 100 women (I am terrible at estimating crowds) from mid-twenties to late sixties who were there for a variety of reasons: they had taken their first step out into the world and were now pondering their next step, they were maybe ten years into a career and weren’t sure if they wanted to put any more time into it, and yes, there were definitely several women like me who were looking to see what they wanted to do now that they had time to be more than just a mom.
+When I walked into the surprisingly large and surprisingly full classroom last January, I expected to see maybe 30 or so middle-aged women like myself wanting to talk about what’s next for them.
+Instead I found perhaps 100 women from mid-twenties to late-sixties who were there for a variety of reasons: they had taken their first step out into the world and were now pondering their next step or they were maybe ten years into a career and weren’t sure if they wanted to put any more time into it.
+And yes, there were definitely several women like me who were looking to see what they wanted to do now that they had time to be more than just a mom.

 As Claire put it, no matter who we were and why we were there, everyone there could be loosely classified into one of two groups: those who knew what they wanted to do and those who just knew they wanted to do something.
 She tailored her talk to both groups and even though I went in with a clear goal (starting this blog), I found value in everything.

 I’ve enjoyed both of Claire’s books on reinvention and the seminar was a good companion to the books.
 Here are five tips Claire shared on reinventing your life that I found especially helpful.